 There is a level of intimacy God wants us to operate on with Him.
 It is the level where we daily receive instructions from Him for every aspect of our life, every decision we make.
 This kind of instruction can’t come to those who are worried and busy with so many ‘important’ things that they don’t have time to stay at the feet of the Lord.
 Operating on the level where we walk with divine instructions makes us more than conquerors, more fruitful, more successful and it keeps our heart at peace even in the face of raging storms.

 God has a Word for every situation, He has a Word for you this year, He has a Word about that step you want to embark on.
 Take time to find out what that Word is.
 Cut off all distractions this year, so that at every point and in any situation that comes your way, you receive a timely Word from God about what to do.
 Don’t fuss and get all worked up about things that aren’t a part of God’s blue print for your life, things that aren’t vital to fulfilling your God ordained destiny.
-In 2018, do the one thing that is absolutely necessary and extremely important in the eyes of God.
-In 2018, immerse yourself in the one thing that if you do superbly well will transform, restore, revive, refresh, renew and promote you.
-In 2018, don’t leave the feet of Jesus; don’t neglect the presence of God and your relationship with God.
+This year, do the one thing that is absolutely necessary and extremely important in the eyes of God.
+This year, immerse yourself in the one thing that if you do superbly well will transform, restore, revive, refresh, renew and promote you.
+This year, don’t leave the feet of Jesus; don’t neglect the presence of God and your relationship with God.
 It is the ONE thing in life that is important.
 It is the one thing that overrides all other needs, desires, accomplishments and achievements of life.

 PHOTO CREDIT: creationswap